cengique/lectures-prog-data-analysis/content/chapter-object-oriented/_index.md

 ### OOP: encapsulation and data abstraction

-- From four fundamental pillars of OOP
+- Two of the fundamental pillars of OOP
 - Data and functions (methods) go together
 - Unimportant details of code are hidden